What are common problems with stucco?

 There are three kinds of wall finishes that are commonly called “stucco,” and each has its own particular issues.
 To know how to tell the difference, go to our blog post Do stucco walls mean a house is concrete block?

 1) Stucco over wood frame - When a house is wood-stud frame, the stucco is applied in three coats over expanded wire mesh which is separated from the wall sheathing by a moisture barrier—typically Tyvek or a similar material, or roofing felt.
 This is also called hard-coat stucco.
 Because the wood wall framing and the stucco have different rates of expansion/contraction, the stucco must be properly installed with expansion joints and correct flashings to accomodate it.
 When not installed correctly, any cracks let moisture into the wood framing and rot follows.
-See our blog post Why is my stucco cracking? for more on this.
+See our blog post Why is my stucco cracking? and What are the signs of stucco wall leaks? for more on this.

 2) EIFS (Exterior Insulated Finishing System) - Also called synthetic stucco, it is essentially a foamboard and fiberglass mesh attached to wall sheathing that is covered with a polymer-based material, and then textured to look like stucco.
 It is an alternative to hard-coat stucco.
 Go to our blog post What is the difference between EIFS and stucco? for more info on the materials and the recurring problems it has.